develprr/metamatic-blog/_posts/2021-02-07-create-your-ai-with-onion-random.markdown

 to think who would be the best addition for the currently existing selection of players.
 Mathematically, adding those who have the best scores would create the dream team that always wins.
-But in reality, Theo does not play well when Tim is in the team and Jack plays better with his twin Joe and so on.
+But in reality, Theo does not play well when Tim is in the team because Tim married his ex-girlfriend and Jack plays like a mircle together with his identical twin Joe and so on.
 For this reason, to find the best team you would might want to occasionally try to add someone to the team who is not the best option measured by plain score.
 There might be hidden synergies!

 ## Onion Random To The Rescue